We help parents find balance, heal from trauma, and feel more supported and confident in the day to day demands of parenting.

 Rebekah Springs, LMFT, RPT, ITMH-S

-Just imagine if you felt supported, rejuvenated, patient with your child, and able to process your life with a therapist who was there just for you and who gets what it’s like to be a parent of a complex kid.
-We’ve worked with countless parents in similar situations to yours, and so many of our clients find themselves with a deeper knowledge of themselves, their child, and with a more vibrant relationship with both.
-You can have this, too, even if it feels like there’s no hope for you or your child.
+Imagine feeling supported and replenished, more patient with your child, and finally having space to process your own life with a therapist who is there just for you and truly understands what it’s like to parent a complex child.
+We’ve walked alongside countless parents in situations like yours, and many discover a deeper understanding of themselves and their child, along with a more connected, vibrant relationship with both.
+This is possible for you too, even if right now it feels hopeless.
 There is always hope, and we don’t say that lightly.
-We’ve lived it. — The Real Work Parent Support Team
+We’ve lived it. -The Real Work Parent Support Team